Counting the cost for Greece and Europe

 "Varoufakis was the most expensive finance minister in history," one senior EU official said, reflecting the bitterness many feel towards the Marxist economist Tsipras fired last week.

-Athens stock market capitalization was 64 billion euros in December when Samaras called the election he went on to lose.
+Athens stock market capitalisation was 64 billion euros in December when Samaras called the election he went on to lose.

 By June 25, just before capital controls were imposed, the stock exchange had lost a quarter of its value.